 - Pupils go to school at the Suburbian School

-If you make mistakes, as always, you can clean your database and reapply all of the mappings and the semantics by executing
+If you make mistakes, as always, you can clean your database and reapply all of the mappings, the semantics and rules by executing

 make clean_dbs make triplestore